By Market Wire, October 03, 2013, 09:46:00 AM EDT

 About BMO Private Bank, a Part of BMO Financial Group

 BMO Private Bank offers a comprehensive range of wealth management services that include investment advisory, trust, banking and financial planning to meet the financial needs of high net worth clients.
 Through integrated teams of experienced financial professionals, BMO Private Bank helps its clients realize their financial and lifestyle goals with solutions that are custom tailored and delivered with the highest level of personalized service.

 BMO Private Bank is a brand name used in the United States by BMO Harris Bank N.A.
 Member FDIC.
 Not all products and services are available in every state and/or location.

-The online survey was conducted by Pollarabetween March 28th and April 11th, 2013 with a sample of 482 American adults who have $1M+ in investable assets.
+The online survey was conducted by Pollarabetween March 28th and April 11th, 2013 with a sample of 482 American adults who have $1M+ in investable assets (including a sub-sample of 41 Florida residents).
 The margin of error for a probability sample of this size is ± 4.5%, 19 times out of 20.